-Today I am older than she was at these periods that I have shared.
-My lovely mother turns a year older, close to this Mother’s Day.
-I have to say, it is bittersweet.
+Today I am older than she was during these periods that I have shared.
+My lovely mother turns a year older, close to this Mother's Day.
+I have to say; it is bittersweet.
 I am noticing the increased struggle to remember things from one day to the next.
 I carefully listen, trying to follow the rabbit trail as she wanders off in our conversations, only to stop midway and rarely return to her original thought.
-I understand entirely, as I drift; we all do as we age.
-I see the frailty of the matriarch as she often looks like a bewildered little girl herself, flailing to hold on to her bubble umbrella in the storm.
-I am rushing to get to her, and she doesn’t always see me in her view.
+I understand as I drift; we all do as we age.
+I see the frailty of the matriarch as she often looks like a bewildered little girl, flailing to hold on to her bubble umbrella in the storm.
+I am rushing to get to her, and she doesn't always see me in her view.

-When I see her in person, there is pure joy as her face lights up, and I am again her little girl snuggling as close as I can get.
+When I see her in person, there is pure joy as her face lights up, and I am again her little girl snuggling as close as I can.
 She lives far from me, so creating these memories is priceless.
 My heart is sad that I cannot be with her more often, and I seek every possibility for our visits as I witness dementia slowly taking her away.
 I understand one time soon; she may not recognize me, the woman she raised with abundant love.

 She is a little lost occasionally.
-I see her bewildered state, wondering the time of day, or is she in a dream—even a note of frustration when she is unclear of where or what she is saying or doing.
+I see her bewildered state, wondering about the time of day or if she is in a dream—even a note of frustration when she is unclear of where or what she is saying or doing.
 Yet, I still see many glimpses of the steadfast faith-filled woman who raised five children.
-But I can’t help but notice the fear and anxiety when she cannot control what is happening in her beautiful mind.
+But I can't help but notice the fear and anxiety when she cannot control what is happening in her beautiful mind.